Premium

 Lightning strikes alone accounted for 39.7 per cent, or 2,560, of these 6,444 deaths.Lightning strikes alone accounted for 39.7 per cent, or 2,560, of these 6,444 deaths.
 (Source: Express Archives)

-Natural forces such as lightning, floods, cold, heat stroke, and landslides claimed 6,444 lives, as per the National Crime Records Bureau (NCRB)’s 2023 report on accidental deaths and suicides in India.
-Lightning strikes alone accounted for 39.7 per cent, or 2,560, of these 6,444 deaths.
+Forces of nature such as lightning strikes, floods, cold, heat stroke, and landslides claimed 6,444 lives, as per the National Crime Records Bureau’s 2023 report on Accidental Deaths and Suicides in India.
+Lightning strikes alone accounted for 39.7 percent or 2,560 of these 6,444 deaths.

-Heat/sunstroke claimed 804 lives, exposure to cold claimed 733 lives, while floods, landslides, and torrential rains were other key causes of deaths under the ‘forces of nature’ category, as per the report.
+Heat/sun stroke claimed 804 lives, exposure to cold claimed 733 lives while floods, landslide, and torrential rains were other key causes of deaths under the ‘forces of nature’ category, as per the report.

-According to the NCRB report, snakebites resulted in 10,144 deaths, a 0.6 per cent increase from the 10,085 deaths recorded in 2022.
+Snake bites, animal attacks and insect bites were the other nature or environment related causes that claimed a substantial number of lives.
+As per the NCRB report, snake bites caused 10,144 deaths, a 0.6 percent increase over the 10,085 deaths recorded in 2022.
 Meanwhile, 1,739 people were killed by animals and 1,172 due to animal, reptiles (other than snakes) or insect bites, the report noted.

 Story continues below this ad

-While the overall number of deaths due to ‘forces of nature’ declined by 20 per cent compared to 2022 figures, deaths caused by heat stroke and cold exposure rose by 10 per cent and 1.8 per cent, respectively.
+While the overall number of deaths due to ‘forces of nature’ declined by 20 percent compared to 2022 figures, deaths caused by heat stroke and cold exposure have risen by 10 percent, and 1.8 percent, respectively.

 Odisha recorded 1,351 deaths, the highest due to ‘forces of nature’, followed by 852 in Uttar Pradesh, 789 in Madhya Pradesh, 679 in Bihar, 401 in Jharkhand and 312 in Maharashtra.

-According to the report, Madhya Pradesh (397), Bihar (345), Odisha (294), Uttar Pradesh (287), and Jharkhand (194) accounted for a high share of lightning deaths.
-Studies have shown in the past that the plains area of the Indo-Gangetic belt, as well as Madhya Pradesh, are prone to thunderstorms and lightning activity.
-Warm, dry air from the north-west converges with moist air from the Bay of Bengal, leading to the formation of deep convective clouds.
+According to the report, Madhya Pradesh (397), Bihar (345), Odisha (294), Uttar Pradesh (287), and Jharkhand (194), accounted for a high share of the lightning deaths.
+Studies have shown in the past that the plains area of the Indo-Gangetic belt, as well as Madhya Pradesh are prone to thunderstorm and lightning activity.
+Warm, dry air from north-west converges with moist air from the Bay of Bengal leading to formation of deep convective clouds.

 Story continues below this ad

-The highest proportion of deaths related to heat or sunstroke occurred in Telangana.
-Among the 137 deaths it recorded due to forces of nature,, 85, or 62 per cent, were due to heat or sunstroke.
+The proportion of heat or sun stroke linked deaths was highest in Telangana.
+Among the 137 deaths it recorded due to ‘forces of nature’, 85 or 62 percent were due to heat or sun stroke.
 Landslides accounted for the highest proportion of deaths in hill states such as Mizoram, Arunachal Pradesh, Himachal Pradesh and Meghalaya.

-India witnessed a prolonged heatwave in 2023 in the northern, eastern and north-west regions.
-In June 2023, Ballia and Deoria in Uttar Pradesh recorded over 150 deaths due to an intense heat wave, The Indian Express reported.
+India had seen a prolonged heat wave in 2023 in northern, eastern and north west India.
+In June 2023, Ballia and Deoria in Uttar Pradesh had seen over 150 deaths due to an intense heat wave.

 An award-winning journalist with 14 years of experience, Nikhil Ghanekar is an Assistant Editor with the National Bureau [Government] of The Indian Express in New Delhi.
 He primarily covers environmental policy matters which involve tracking key decisions and inner workings of the Ministry of Environment, Forest and Climate Change.
 He also covers the functioning of the National Green Tribunal and writes on the impact of environmental policies on wildlife conservation, forestry issues and climate change.
 Nikhil joined The Indian Express in 2024.
 Originally from Mumbai, he has worked in publications such as Tehelka, Hindustan Times, DNA Newspaper, News18 and Indiaspend.
 In the past 14 years, he has written on a range of subjects such as sports, current affairs, civic issues, city centric environment news, central government policies and politics. ...
 Read More